Payne County Courthouse

-The Payne County Courthouse is a historic courthouse located in Stillwater, Oklahoma.
+The Payne County Courthouse is a historic courthouse located in Stillwater, Oklahoma, United States.
 Built in 1917, it is constructed of red brick and stone.
 It was listed on the National Register of Historic Places in 1984.
 Its design is similar to the Tillman County Courthouse and the Okmulgee County Courthouse, both of which are also listed in the National Register.